 After the retirement age, retired workers receive increased disbursements for every year they delay receiving their benefits up to 70 years.
 The average retirement income is $1,294 based on the average earnings during the 35 years of work when an individual earned their highest income.

 Spouses of retired workers are also eligible to receive Social Security benefits.
-To receive the payments, they must be at least 62 years of age, or caring for children under 16 years old, or caring for a child who is receiving social security benefits.
+To receive the payments, they must be at least 62 years of age, or caring for children under 16 years old, or caring for a child who is receiving Social Security benefits.
 Spouses who are also retired workers are eligible to receive the highest amount of benefits that they qualify for, either as a spouse or based on their own retirement and previous income history.
-High school students under 19, children under 18, and disabled children who became disabled before the age of 22 are also eligible to receive social security payments.
+High school students under 19, children under 18, and disabled children who became disabled before the age of 22 are also eligible to receive Social Security payments.

-In a situation where the worker had delayed receiving social security benefits after their normal retirement age, the spouse will have those credits applied to the amount they receive.
+In a situation where the worker had delayed receiving Social Security benefits until after their normal retirement age, the spouse will have those credits applied to the amount they receive.
 For a divorced spouse to receive the survivor benefits, they must have reached 60 years, the marriage must have lasted for at least ten years, and they must meet certain eligibility requirements.
 Where the deceased worker provided 50% or higher support to his or her parents, the parents may receive survivor benefits if they are 62 years old or older.

-Social security pays disability income to people who are unable to work because of a medical condition that is projected to last for at least 12 months or likely to result in death.
-The benefits start after five calendar months of disability, regardless of the age.
+Social Security pays disability income to people who are unable to work because of a medical condition that is projected to last for at least 12 months or likely to result in death.
+The benefits start after five calendar months of disability, regardless of age.
 For a person to be eligible to receive disability income, they must have earned a specific number of credits based on their overall earnings and worked within the ten years preceding the disability.